Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Related Work

 \section{Related Work}

 \paragraph{World Models.} Early approaches such as World Models~\cite{ha2018worldmodels} and Dreamer~\cite{hafner2020dreamcontrol} introduced latent state-space models, demonstrating that generative prediction has the potential to support planning and control~\cite{gao2025foundation}.
 More recently, foundation-scale methods pretrained on large video corpora have emerged: Cosmos~\cite{nvidia2025cosmos} compared diffusion and autoregressive paradigms; DIAMOND~\cite{alonso2024diamond} improved visual fidelity; V-JEPA 2~\cite{assran2025vjepa2} enhanced efficiency by forecasting in latent space.
-Advances in video generation, including Sora 2~\cite{sora2}, Veo 3.1~\cite{veo3deepmind,wiedemer2025video}, and Wan~\cite{wan2025wan}, have further improved prompt adherence and physics-aware dynamics, enabling long-horizon predictions.
-Interactive models such as Genie-1~\cite{bruce2024genie1}, Genie-2~\cite{parkerholder2024genie2}, and Genie-3~\cite{ball2025genie3} provide controllable environments for use in robotics and games.
+Advances in video \glspl{wm}, including Sora 2~\cite{sora2}, Veo 3.1~\cite{veo3deepmind,wiedemer2025video}, and Wan~\cite{wan2025wan}, have further improved prompt adherence and physics-aware dynamics, enabling long-horizon predictions.
+Interactive \glspl{wm} such as Genie-1~\cite{bruce2024genie1}, Genie-2~\cite{parkerholder2024genie2}, and Genie-3~\cite{ball2025genie3} provide controllable environments for use in robotics and games.
 Unitree's recent UnifoLM-WMA-0~\cite{unifolm} aims to extract the reasoning capabilities of \glspl{wm} and translate them into real-world actions.
-However, the ability of \glspl{wm} to perform robot task planning in real-world scenarios is largely untested. \paragraph{Benchmarks for World Models.} Recent works have proposed benchmarks to evaluate generative \glspl{wm}, often relying on \gls{vlm}-based judges to assess the quality and consistency of generated scenes.
-VBench~\cite{huang2024vbench} targets 16 fine-grained video quality dimensions, while WorldModelBench~\cite{li2025worldmodelbench} focuses on physics consistency (e.g., Newtonian motion).
-Compared to VBench, WorldScore~\cite{duan2025worldscore} emphasizes controllability and dynamics in next-scene prediction.
-World-in-World~\cite{zhang2025world} enables closed-loop evaluation but uses \glspl{wm} as simulators and does not test their planning abilities.
-Overall, existing benchmarks primarily assess spatio-temporal or physical consistency, and do not consider high-level robot planning.
-Recent advances in spatio-temporal scene reconstruction~\cite{wang2025vggtvisualgeometrygrounded, xiao2025spatialtrackerv2, huang2025vipe} further highlight the limits of using only \gls{vlm}-based scoring for \gls{wm} evaluation.
-We extend this literature by assessing not only spatio-temporal coherence but also path planning abilities.
+However, the ability of \glspl{wm} to perform robot task planning in real-world scenarios is largely untested.